Buying and Selling a House at the Same Time

 - Involve your estate agent and instruct them to nudge the process along

 When buying as part of a house chain, offers and bids on your own home can often determine success.
 The admin processes are often quite long too.

-It’s impossible to say just how much selling and buying will cost as it depends on an individual situation.
+It’s impossible to say just how much selling and buying a house at the same time will cost, as it depends on an individual’s situation.

 The first fee to consider when deciding whether or not to sell your home and buy another, is any charges that may come with changing your mortgage.
 If you’re still in your initial mortgage term, you need to check whether or not your mortgage is portable or not.
 If it is, there may still be a small fee involved, but this shouldn’t be an excessive amount.

 However, if your mortgage isn’t portable, you’ll essentially need to pay it back when you sell, and then begin a new one when you buy.
 Many mortgages will charge you a percentage fee for paying off your mortgage early – and if you have negative equity, this could end up being quite expensive.

 If you’re selling with a traditional estate agent, they will usually charge you between 0.5% and 3% of your sale price.